-Once you select the gallery Element, you can begin adding images.
-Choose from stock images, previously-uploaded images or upload new ones.
+Once you select a gallery element, you can begin adding images.
+Choose from either stock images or previously uploaded images, or upload new ones.
 You can click more than one to add them at the same time.

 From the Manage Media tab, you can add titles and descriptions as well as crop your image.